 its Cumulus digital asset management software works with QuarkXPress 7, and

-new releases of its font management software
+new releases of its font management software for version 7.

 Throughout the day, Quark also provided 45-minute training sessions on integrating QuarkXPress 7 in production and design environments.
 Presenters ranged from Martin Stein, Extensis’s Director of Product Management, to Canto founder and CEO Jennifer Neumann, with subjects including color management, production automation, and digital asset management.